 They offer a secure and ultra-reliable copyright registration service for songwriters and composers wishing to protect the copyrights of their works.

 copyright owners of creative works who live anywhere in the world can securely deposit copies of their work as legal evidence to authenticate their Claim of copyright ownership.
 Each registered piece of work or composition is entered onto their Copyright Registration Database and the author/s /copyright owners are then issued with a unique Songrite Copyright Certificate © which includes all the registered details of their work.

 They can help prove ownership of a song, piece of music or song lyrics should anyone else try to claim ownership of your creative works long after you have lost your original draft copies, media or completed written records of your work.
 However, they do not police copyright theft, so don’t expect any correspondence about possible theft or misuse of your work.

 In the eyes of copyright law, “Copyright exists the moment a piece of music, a song or lyric is committed to any form of tangible media.
 For example; recorded on a CD or other recording media including a computer hard drive, Written, printed or in manuscript form.”
 However, it’s possible to lose your own proof of ownership over the years.

-If some time in the future you happen to be listening to the radio, sitting in a cinema or watching a T.V advert and your creative work is being used, you can be sure you will be entitle to receive royalties.
+If sometime in the future you happen to be listening to the radio, sitting in a cinema or watching a T.V advert and your creative work is being used, you can be sure you will be entitled to receive royalties.
 What better way to provide undeniable proof the creative work belongs to you, then having an independent witness back you up.

 So if you feel and believe your work may have a commercial value, now or in the future, then it is important you take appropriate steps to protect it by ensuring rightful ownership has been documented and all rights and credits have been attributed to you, the copyright owner.